SeniorityMeter/sm-spring-storage/README.md

 ## Spring Storage

 ### Description
-This library is a simple storage library for Spring Boot applications.
+This is a simple storage SDK for Spring Boot applications.
 It provides a simple way to store and retrieve files from the file system.

 ___